tprasadtp/protonvpn-docker/README.md

         sudo apt-get install curl jq procps iproute2 libcap2-bin wireguard-tools openresolv
         ```

-- If running on Debian, Rasbperry Pi OS, and other **Debian** based derivatives etc
+- If running on Debian, Raspberry Pi OS, and other **Debian** based derivatives etc

     - If using `systemd-resolved` (**NOT** default),
         ```console